< Back to Oral History project: Carrboro Farmers’ Market

 Louise fondly remembers her mother’s cooking and baking and drew inspiration from her mother’s culinary knowledge to start Louise’s Old-Fashioned Baked Goods.
-Louise has been an artisan vendor and baker at the Carrboro Farmers’ Market for twenty-one years.
+Louise has been an artisan vendor and baker at the Carrboro Farmers’ Market since the early 1990s.
 Her pound cakes are known and revered by many market-goers.

 Although Louise is known for her pound cakes, she also bakes layer cakes, pies, brownies, and a myriad of other desserts from scratch.
 She even grinds her own coconut for her coconut layer cakes.
 Her attention to detail and her use of locally sourced ingredients make her desserts a highlight of the Carrboro Farmers’ Market.

 Louise Parrish passed away on December 22, 2016.
 She was seventy-eight years old.